Book Publishing Services for Authors Who Keep 100% of Their Rights

 Six free author tools you can use right now

 Most author tools online sit behind an email gate, a free trial, or a “verify your account” loop.
 AuthorWings tools do not.
 Each one runs in the browser, returns results in seconds, and asks for nothing in return.
-Useful when the manuscript is finished but the title still feels close-but-not-right, or when a sleepy Amazon listing needs a sharper description hours before launch.
+Useful when a finished manuscript still needs a sharper title, and when a quiet Amazon listing needs a better description hours before launch.

 —WHY AUTHORWINGS